Good Credit Cards for Students

 If you’re a student, you’re eligible for a student credit card starting at age 18.
 Every credit card company has their own distinct set of qualifications for student card approval.
 When you apply, you need to provide your income to demonstrate your ability to make credit card payments.
 Discover factors the unique life stage of students into the card approval process and designs its student credit cards for those who are new to credit.

-While some student credit cards do have lower barriers to entry than other credit cards, .the rules for what is considered income depend on the student’s age.
+While some student credit cards do have lower barriers to entry than other credit cards, the rules for what is considered income depend on the student’s age.
 If you are 21 or older, you may include another person’s income that is available to you.
 If you are under 21, you may consider the amount of another person’s income that is regularly deposited into your account.

-What are some alternatives to Student Credit Cards?
+What are some alternatives to student credit cards?

 If you’re not able to obtain a student credit card because you are not a student or otherwise don’t qualify, you may want to consider a secured credit card like the Discover it® Secured Credit Card.
 With a secured card, you make a deposit to secure your line of credit.
 This refundable deposit protects the credit card issuer if you fail to repay your balance.
 Otherwise, the card functions very much like a traditional credit card.
-Your activity may be reported to credit bureaus and will impact your credit score.
-The Discover it Secured Card can help you build credit with responsible use3.
-You can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.5
+Your activity may be reported to credit bureaus and can impact your credit score.
+The Discover it Secured Card can help you build credit with responsible use5.
+You can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.6

 Rewards are one of the many benefits of a credit card.
 To maximize their value, you should look for a card that rewards the type of spending you do.
-For example, with the Discover it® Student Chrome card, you can earn 2% Cashback Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically,2 making it perfect for students who drive frequently and eat out often.
+For example, with the Discover it® Student Chrome card you can earn 2% Cashback Bonus® at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically,7 making it perfect for students who drive frequently and eat out often.
 But, if you don’t have a car or like to cook all your meals, it might not be the best fit for you.
-A card like Discover it® Student Cash Back, which offers 5% cash back on everyday purchases at different places each quarter, up to the quarterly maximum when you activate, could be a better match.
+A card like Discover it® Student Cash Back, which offers 5% cash back at different places each quarter, up to the quarterly maximum when you activate, could be a better match.
 Finding the right rewards and bonuses is all about assessing your spending habits and comparing card offers to see which best fits your lifestyle.

-Apply for a Student Credit Card?
+Apply for a student credit card

 Want to apply for a student credit card?
 Once you’ve done your research, found the right card for you, and double-checked that you understand all the terms and conditions, the hard work is over.
 A student credit card application is very simple and only takes a few minutes to complete.
 Note – you cannot apply for a credit card over the phone if you’re under 21.